 Here are four ways in which Post Traumatic Stress Disorder can manifest:

-- Anxiety that can result in violent outbursts
+- The anxiety that can result in violent outbursts

 This can be caused by a dysfunctional family environment where either one or both parents were absent and did not offer positive validation.